crypto-org-chain/cronos/docs/gravity-bridge/testnet-orchestrator-relayer-deployment-guide.md

-# Gravity Bridge Testnet Deployment Guide
+# Gravity Bridge Testnet Orchestrator Deployment Guide

-This guide is intended to assist the community validators with setting up Gravity Orchestrator between `Cronos Gravity Testnet2` and `Ethereum` Kovan testnet.
+This guide is intended to assist the community validators with setting up Gravity Orchestrator and Relayer (jointly, in one process) between `Cronos Gravity Testnet2` and `Ethereum` Kovan testnet.
+The default orchestrator start command includes running a relayer.
+However, they are two different processes.
+You can read more about Gravity Bridge [here](https://blog.althea.net/how-gravity-works/).

 ## Prerequisites